Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Numerical Evaluation

 Results are displayed in Figures \ref{fig:3} and \ref{fig:4}.
-As expected we recover a vanishing optimal error for {\it method a)} in the case $k \ge 3$.
+As expected the optimal approximation error vanishes in the noiseless setting in the case where $k \ge r$.
 We observe only a slight increase of the error in the presence of noise.
-This attests of the robustness of {\it method a)} to noise.
-In the noiseless case {\it method c)} reproduces almost exactly the optimal behaviour, while its performance slightly deteriorates for $k \ge 2$ in the noisy case.
-The quasi-optimal performance of this method in the noise-less setting can be interpreted as the fact that there exists a matrix $A_c$ such that assumption $G\AAA= \AAA A_c$ is nearly valid.
-This assumption no longer holds when snapshots are corrupted by noise. {\it Method~b)} produces clearly sub-optimal solutions in the noiseless setting.
-More importantly, the performance of this method becomes dramatic in the presence of noise.
-The deterioration is clearly visible for eigen-vector $\zeta_3$ re-arranged in the form of a spatial map in Figure~\ref{fig:4}.
-The spatial structure of the eigen-vector estimated by {\it method b)} is completely rubbed out in this noisy setting while it is fairly preserved by {\it method a)} and roughly recovered by {\it method c)}.
-This illustrates the usefulness of solving the low-rank minimisation problem instead of truncating the solution of the unconstrained problem.
+This shows the robustness of the proposed method.
+Besides, we remark that the error norm obtained with TLS DMD or with the proposed optimal approach are indistinguishable in both, the noiseless and noisy settings.
+The approximation by low-rank projected DMD in the noiseless case reproduces almost exactly the optimal behaviour, while its performance slightly deteriorates for $k \ge 2$ in the noisy case.
+The quasi-optimal performance of this method in the noiseless setting shows that the assumption of linear dependence of snapshots is nearly valid.
+This assumption no longer holds when snapshots are corrupted by noise.
+The approximation by truncated DMD is clearly sub-optimal in the noiseless setting.
+More importantly, the performance of this method becomes dramatic in the presence of noise: the error difference with the optimal one is of the order of more than a decade.

+The deterioration is clearly visible in Figure~\ref{fig:4}.
+This figure displays the different approximations of eigenvector $\zeta_3$ re-arranged in the form of a spatial map.
+In the presence of noise, the spatial structure of $\zeta_3$ is completely rubbed out using an approximation by truncated DMD.
+Eigenvector $\zeta_3$ is fairly recovered using our optimal approximation and roughly estimated using an approximation by low-rank projected DMD.
+Surprisingly, although TLS DMD yields a quasi-optimal approximation error norm, the structure of eigenvector $\zeta_3$ is completely rubbed out, in a very similar manner to low-rank projected DMD.